Abdur-rahmaanJ/pythonista-checklist/README.md

 # pythonista-checklist
 What you **need** to be a Pro Python Programmer

-Based on freelancer.com projects analysis and codementor.io freelancer interviewer guides.
+Included: freelancer.com projects analysis and codementor.io freelancer interviewer guides.

 Freelancing requires some tough skills, beyond casual programming.
 This checklist aims at helping with skilling-up.